lmmx/tubeulator/proposal.md

-At a high level, this project aims to create a transport data processing application using the TfL data API, OpenAPI schema, MongoDB, and Python.
+At a high level, this project aims to create a transport data processing application using the TfL data API, OpenAPI schema, TinyDB, and Python.
 The main components of the project are:

 1. OpenAPI schema processing: This part of the project uses the OpenAPI schema provided by TfL to understand the structure and types of data available through their API.
 The schema helps in parsing the data and defining the data models used in the application.

-2. MongoDB database: The MongoDB database is used to store the data retrieved from the TfL API.
-The data is stored in JSON-style documents, which are then converted to BSON types for MongoDB.
+2. TinyDB database: The TinyDB database is used to store the data retrieved from the TfL API.
+The data is stored in JSON-style documents, which are then converted to BSON types for TinyDB.
 This allows efficient storage and retrieval of the transport data for further processing and analysis.

 3. Python code for core abstractions: The project uses Python to implement the core abstractions,